Klaipeda Old Town waterfront along the Dane River with colorful buildings

 Old Town & Theater Square

 German half-timbered architecture, cobblestone streets, Theater Square with Ann of Klaipeda statue and Simon Dach Fountain.
-18th-century warehouses, amber shops, cafes.
+Amber shops, cafes, and 18th-century warehouses.
 Walkable from port (10-15 min).
 Free.
 Allow 1-2 hours browsing.
 City sculpture trail has 100+ sculptures scattered throughout — download map from tourist office.
+Low-walking effort, suitable for all mobility levels with mostly flat terrain.

 Lithuanian Sea Museum & Aquarium

-Located in 19th-century fortress on Smiltynė peninsula.
-Baltic marine life, seal and sea lion shows, aquarium, maritime history exhibits, oceanarium.
-Ferry to Smiltynė + 15 min walk.
-Entry €10-15.
+Located in 19th-century fortress on Smiltyne peninsula.
+Baltic marine life, seal and sea lion shows, aquarium, maritime history exhibits.
+Ferry to Smiltyne then 15 min walk.
+Entry price is €10-15.
 Family-friendly.
 Allow 2-3 hours.
 Combines well with beach visit.
-Shows schedule varies — check ahead.
+Show schedule varies — book ahead to confirm timing.
+The facility is accessible for wheelchair users on the main level.

 Wide sandy Baltic beaches across the lagoon from Klaipeda.
 Clean, quiet, backed by pine forests.
-Ferry to Smiltynė (10 min), walk north.
+Ferry to Smiltyne (10 min), walk north along the coast.
 Free.
-Swimming June-August (water cool but tolerable).
+Swimming June-August (water cool at 15-20 degrees C but tolerable).
 Beach promenade, cafes, cycling paths.
 Perfect half-day combining beach, Sea Museum, and nature trails.
 Bring windbreaker — Baltic wind is persistent.

 Blacksmith's Museum & Clock Museum